What is the turnaround time on my order?

 It is vital to proof read your manuscript to make certain that grammar, spelling, artwork and all other aspects of your document are perfect - just as you wish to see them in the final printed version.
 We do our best to catch or avoid obvious errors, but it is up to you to ensure that the material that you provide to us matches your vision.
 We strongly suggest that you make certain that you follow our file specifications document.
 By paying close attention to the vocabulary, titles, graphics and dimensions, you will aid in ensuring a successful result.

-In addition to book printing Sure Print & Design also does customized products including restaurant menus, package printing, manuals, paper bags, die cut boxes, magazines, brochures, presentation folders, business cards, custom labels, postcards and stationary products.
+In addition to book printing Sure Print & Design also does book design and layout.
+Other customized products including restaurant menus, package printing, manuals, paper bags, die cut boxes and magazines.
 Special varnishing on package products including glossy varnish, matte varnish, embossing, debossing, foiling, shrink wrapping and spot varnishing.

 We usually recommend case bound binding as this is the most common and preferred binding to use, although other options are available.
 With case binding, pages of the books are actually printed two pages to a sheet and folded, grouped in small sets called signatures and sewn together.
 The final stitched internal book is then trimmed and a hard cover (leather, cloth or vinyl) is attached to the printed internal document.